EdD in Higher Education and Social Change

 • well-formulated questions that reflect the student’s interests and the potential to contribute to new knowledge and/or practices in the student’s proposed area of study.

-Use of Rubrics for Outcome Assessment
+Use of Rubrics . . .

+If the student fails to pass at any of these four levels, faculty will provide the student with a statement of the areas in which they must still demonstrate sufficient competence and knowledge in any content area or competency area related to program outcomes.
+One or two of the faculty will be designated to mentor and support the student in doing the necessary study and learning to pass the exam.
+The student may take the exam again as soon as they and the faculty feel they are ready.
 Similarly, students who fail at any stage, will receive support from faculty to help them months (except for the qualifying exam which must be within two months) before progressing to the next stage.
-It should be noted that because of the rigorous requirements of each WISR course, the intensity and extent of personal mentoring of each student by faculty, the enormous body of writing required in each course, and the oral exam at the end of each course, it is very unlikely that a student will fail at any level.
+It should be noted that because of the rigorous requirements of each WISR course, the intensity and extent of personal mentoring of each student by faculty, the enormous body of writing required in each course, and the oral review at the end of each course, it is very unlikely that a student will fail at any level.
+However, if the student fails at one or more exams, they should be able to do the necessary added study and learning, with faculty help, in no more than two months to proceed to the next phase or exam, although there is no time limit.

 If the student fails any exam a second time, they will be placed on a tuition-free leave of absence, during which time they will still have faculty support.
 The student may request a third exam at any time, and if they pass the exam, they will be re-enrolled, without having to pay the re-enrollment fee, and will proceed to the next phase of exams.